jajokl/grouper-ref-impl/README.md

 ### Introduction

-This [Grouper](https://www.internet2.edu/grouper/) InCommon Trusted Access Platform (TAP) Reference Implementation implements the use case of running Grouper to manage a LDAP directory leveraging an existing campus LDAP directory or Active Directory as the source of campus People (Subjects).
+This [Grouper](https://www.internet2.edu/grouper/) InCommon Trusted Access Platform (TAP) Reference Implementation automates the use case of running Grouper to manage a LDAP directory leveraging an existing campus LDAP directory or Active Directory as the source of campus People (Subjects).
 The provided LDAP directory is initially empty and is automatically populated with